 It appears that your cart is currently empty

-The Endocannabinoid System was discovered about 27 years ago, but is under examined, medically speaking, compared with the other systems of the body, such as the central nervous system or circulatory system.
+The Endocannabinoid System was discovered in 1992, at the Hebrew University in Jerusalem, but is under examined, medically speaking, compared with the other systems of the body, such as the central nervous system or circulatory system.
 The Endocannabinoid System (ECS) is far superior to all the other systems in the human body.

 The Endocannabinoid System exists in all animals except insects, it is a transmitter and receptor of messages and signals in the human body, continuously running a series of checks and balances integral to homeostasis - balance of body and mind.